Closed G$_2$-structures with a transitive reductive group of automorphisms: Proof of the Main Theorem

 \subsection{Case $\gg$ simple}

-We start recalling that the isotropy representation at the point $p\in\M$ embeds $\H$ into $\G_2$.
-The following Lemma allows us to select the possible candidates for the pair ($\G,\H)$. \begin{lemma} A non-abelian proper subalgebra of $\gg_2$ has dimension $3,4,6,8,$ and it is isomorphic to $\so(3)$, $\gu(2)$, $\so(4)$ and $\su(3)$, respectively. \end{lemma} \begin{proof} It is well known (see e.g.~\cite{OV}) that maximal subalgebras of maximal rank in $\gg_2$ are given by $\su(3)$ or $\so(4)$, while $\so(3)$ appears as the only maximal subalgebra of rank one.
-Moreover, a maximal subalgebra of $\su(3)$ or $\so(4)$ is isomorphic to $\gu(2)$ or $\so(3)$. \end{proof}

-As $\dim(\gh)$ belongs to the set $\{0,1,2,3,4,6,8,14\}$, we need to single out those real simple algebras whose dimensions belong to the set $\{7,8,9,10,11,13,15,21\}$.
+{} Using Lemma \ref{sub}, we see that $\dim(\gh)\in\{0,1,2,3,4,6,8\}$.
+Therefore, we need to single out those real simple algebras whose dimensions belong to the set $\{7,8,9,10,11,13,15\}$.
 We recall that a real simple Lie algebra is either a real form or the realification of a complex simple Lie algebra.
-A direct inspection of the list of complex simple Lie algebras shows that $\dim(\gg) \in \{8,10,15,21\}$ and that $\gg$ is the real form of one of the following complex simple Lie algebras
+A direct inspection of the list of complex simple Lie algebras shows that $\dim(\gg) \in \{8,10,15\}$ and that $\gg$ is the real form of one of the following complex simple Lie algebras